shumashv1/Schizoid/README.md

     repo sync
 The inital sync takes as much time to complete as a build, so expect to wait a LONG time to complete.

+To build, make sure you're in your build directory, i.e. ~/android/skz, or whatever, then type in the terminal window

+    .build/envsetup.sh (note the space between . and build)

-To build, type "lunch" and select the number corresponding to "skz_tenderloin-userdebug" (7 on mine)
+When that completes, type "lunch" and select the number corresponding to "skz_tenderloin-userdebug" (7 on mine)

 Type "make bacon", wait a another LONG time while it compiles and builds.